 What Is The Sporting Group?

-Sporting dogs have historically been used by hunters to gather game both on land and in the water.
-This differs from the Hound Group, which is used to track game on land that hasn’t been shot and killed.
-These dogs are affable and highly trainable, and the group includes the most common dog breeds owned by families in the United States.
+Sporting dogs are affable and highly trainable, and the group includes the most common dog breeds that live with families in the United States.
 Because of this, they are also favored for their ability to train and work as service dogs.
-Their companionable natures also make them ideal for families with children.
+Their companionable natures make them ideal for families with children.

-The Sporting Dog Group may also be referred to as “gun” dogs or “bird” dogs.
-This is specifically in reference to three of the four aforementioned subgroups: Retrievers, Pointers, and Spaniels who are held in high esteem for their methods of retrieving and flushing out waterfowl.
+Some people also refer to the Sporting Dog Group as “gun” dogs or “bird” dogs.
+This is specifically in reference to three of the four aforementioned subgroups — Retrievers, Pointers, and Spaniels — who are held in high esteem for their methods of retrieving and flushing out waterfowl.

 On top of the many personality characteristics that make these breeds ideal for their intended tasks, many of the breeds in this group have special water-resistant coats and webbed feet that make them suited for chasing, springing, and retrieving game for hunters.